DSAutomations/dockerhass-docs/DockerHASS-docs.md

 The first time we launch our stack, the images will be downloaded and cached on our system.
 Subsequent runs will utilize these downloaded images.

 One important note is that not all images available on Docker Hub will be compatible with the Raspberry Pi.
 An image needs to be created with a compatible CPU architecture.
-Here are the images we will be using that are compatible with my Raspberry Pi 3b:
+Here are the images we will be using.
+I've found these to be reasonably popula compatible with my Raspberry Pi 3b:

 * [homeassistant/raspberrypi3-homeassistant](https://hub.docker.com/r/homeassistant/raspberrypi3-homeassistant)
 * [jsurf/rpi-mariadb](https://hub.docker.com/r/jsurf/rpi-mariadb)